 Can You Still Use a Moldy Sourdough Starter?

 We don’t save things with mold.
-We throw them away, and quickly.
+We almost always throw them away, and quickly.

 However, if you’ve got mold growing through the entire starter and all over the container that stores it?
-Like our bookshelf, it’s too far gone.
-You’ll want to make a fresh sourdough starter.
+It’s too far gone.
+You need to make a fresh sourdough starter.

 When you need to revive a weak sourdough starter, you have a few important goals.